casper-network/docs-archive/technical-framework/node/communications.md

         D <- SyncDAG(s, N, GBS)

-        for each block summary b in D do r <- true if hash of b is in N ScheduleDownload(b, s, r)
+        for each block summary b in D do r <- if hash of b is in N then true else false ScheduleDownload(b, s, r)